Hydraulic and thermal erosion implement in Unity using compute shaders.

 Shaders/InitHeightmap.shader- A special shader to initialize initial state from common grayscale heightmap texture.
 Since state texture is a float texture and operates with values higher than 1 the original heightmap texture should be scaled.
 This shader is used in the special material used in

-Scripts/CustomTerrain.cs- main Monobehavior responsible for mesh creation, compute shader setup, dispatching computation to the GPU, texture creation and parameter sharing.
+Scripts/Simulation.cs- main Monobehavior responsible for compute shader setup, dispatching computation to the GPU, texture creation, parameter sharing, and dispatching drawing.